Frequently Asked Questions

 - Gluten Free Menu

-We also have a Snack Menu for patients who have been identified as having a high MUST score and are at higher nutritional risk.
+We also have a Higher Energy Snack Menu for patients who have been identified as having a high MUST score and are at greater nutritional risk.

 Items to meet very specialised needs can be ordered by the Dietitian or Nursing staff on a Special Diet Request Form (D1).